Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: The Proposed Models

 \subsubsection{Incorporating DropNode into the \texorpdfstring{$\text{PGCN}_n$}{2} Model}

 \Figref{fig:node_classification} shows an example of how we incorporate DropNode into a $\text{PGCN}_n$ model for the node classification task.
 In this example, we employ three GPCONV layers and a pair of downsampling and upsampling layers.
 Given a graph $G$ with input features $\mathbf{X}$, the model transforms $\mathbf{X}$ through the first GPCONV layer into $\mathbf{H}^{(1)}$.
 Subsequently, the downsampling layer randomly drops a subset of rows of the transformed feature vectors $\mathbf{H}^{(1)}$.
 The remaining features $\mathbf{H}^{(2)}$ are fed into the second GPCONV layer.
 For the node classification task, it is essential to keep the same number of nodes at the output.
-To this end, an upsampling layer is used to reconstruct the original graph structure.
+To this end, an upsampling layer {(see~\secref{sec:dropnode})} is used to reconstruct the original graph structure.
 The output of this layer serves as input to the third GPCONV and a softmax classifier to produce class probabilities for all the nodes of the graph.
-It should be noted that the number of GPCONV layers $L_{\text{GPCONV}}$ and downsampling-upsampling layer pairs $L_{\text{DU}}$ are hyper-parameters of this model.
-We refer to this model as the $\text{PGCN}_n + \text{DropNode}$ model.
+It should be noted that the number of GPCONV layers $L_{\text{GPCONV}}$ and downsampling-upsampling layer pairs $L_{\text{DU}}$ are hyper-parameters of this model, {thus more complex architectures can be formed by increasing these parameters. } We refer to this model as the $\text{PGCN}_n + \text{DropNode}$ model.